jqnatividad/qsv/README.md

 * `qsvlite` - all features disabled (~13% of the size of `qsv`)
 * `qsvdp` - optimized for use with [DataPusher+](https://github.com/dathere/datapusher-plus) with only DataPusher+ relevant commands; an embedded [`luau`](#luau_deeplink) interpreter; [`applydp`](#applydp_deeplink), a slimmed-down version of the `apply` feature; the `--progressbar` option disabled; and the self-update only checking for new releases, requiring an explicit `--update` (~12% of the the size of `qsv`).

+> **_NOTE:_** There are "portable" subvariants of qsv available with the "p" suffix - `qsvp`, `qsvplite` and `qsvpdp`.
+These subvariants are compiled without any CPU features enabled.
+Use these subvariants if you're getting "Illegal instruction" errors when running the regular qsv binaries.

-[^2]: The `foreach` feature is not available on Windows.
-The `luau`feature is enabled by default on the prebuilt binaries if the platform supports it.
+[^2]: The `luau`feature is enabled by default on the prebuilt binaries if the platform supports it.

 ### Shell Completion
 qsv has extensive, extendable [shell completion](https://en.wikipedia.org/wiki/Command-line_completion) support.
 It currently supports the following shells: `bash`, `zsh`, `powershell`, `fish`, `nushell`, `fig` & `elvish`.